Types of Board Games

 Board Game Categories - Deck Building Games - Harry Potter Hogwarts Battle

 In most deck building games, you start with a basic deck of cards and you make your deck better as you play through the game.
-You usually do that by acquiring new cards and by getting rid of some of those basic cards.
+You usually do that by acquiring new cards and getting rid of some of those basic cards.

 For example, you might start with a Weapon card that gives you a low amount of power, you later acquire a Weapon card that gives you more power, and then you use some game action to remove the weaker weapon from your deck to improve your odds of drawing that better weapon.